kilbey-lyle/rockdrop/testing.md

 Only first item in shopping cart worked as select item was using the form value target with a static name so all selects elements where targeting the first form.
 Add item id to form nmae and form target attribute so each seelcts woudl target their onw form so a string not a num type was return to update cart view.

 add to basket button on rings or necklaces takes you back to all products

+sort drop down is broken on roduct view